 NHDOT, in cooperation with FHWA, proposes to replace the bridge that carries NH Route 1B over Little Harbor (Bridge No. 066/071) connecting the towns of New Castle and Rye, NH.
 The Neil R. Underwood Bridge and the NH 1B Bridge over Little Harbor are the two remaining bascule bridges in the State of New Hampshire.
-The NH 1B Bridge Replacement is currently in the planning stages and an EA is being prepared that identifies the replacement of the NH 1B Bridge with a fixed bridge as the Preferred Alternative.
+The NH 1B Bridge Replacement is currently in the planning stages and an EA is being prepared that identifies the replacement of the NH 1B Bridge with a fixed bridge as the Preferred Alternative based on the findings of a Benefit-Cost Study.